 It is always amazing how much power a seemingly totally exhausted muscle is able to develop if one demands a different movement from it.

 Is this also suitable for beginners?

-Nevertheless, even less experienced athletes can benefit from superset workouts.
-They will get a better feeling for their body and learn which muscles work with and which against each other.
+Contradictory to what I’ve just said, even less experienced athletes can benefit from superset workouts.
+They will get a better feeling for their body and learn which muscles work with and against each other.

 Not only does this reduce the risk of injury but also promotes a better mind-muscle connection.